 Spanish Language ClassesPUCE’s Spanish as a Second Language program has 6 levels and meets 15 hours per week.
 Each level is 8 weeks long and students should be able to complete 2 levels in a semester, the equivalent of 4 semesters of university level Spanish.
 Students in full-time language courses will receive 7 hours of credit for each level passed .
 All the courses incorporate cultural immersion with classroom activity.
 Besides linguistic competencies, students will discuss topics of Ecuadorian everyday life.

-Loyola students will study with students from all over the world which allows for a wonderful opportunity to learn about Ecuador and explore the rest of the world at the same time.
+All students on the program will study with students from all over the world which allows for a wonderful opportunity to learn about Ecuador and explore the rest of the world at the same time.
 Students beginning the program at the 5th level will be able to take other academic courses at PUCE.

 Academic Courses in Spanish